 While reports and dashboards have their place, data visualizations are often the strongest approach because they are capable of relaying large quantities of information in small spaces.
 Where it could take someone hours, days, or weeks to delve into lengthy data sets, visualizations allow for swift and efficient interpretation.

 Thanks to growing technologies, many data visualization tools allow for interactive functionality.
 This flexibility allows for fast tweaking to help a user discover and explore alternative viewpoints.
-That comprehensive and interactive view is rarely attainable so quickly by approaching raw data without visualisation software.
+That comprehensive and interactive view is rarely attainable so quickly by approaching raw data without visualization software.

 Preparing for Success

 One common challenge facing business intelligence is quantity.
 It takes an intimate understanding of the data to see that your visualizations lead to decisions.
 Without context, the visualizations just aren’t as effective.